Family Stories

 2. Alice May Tooze b.
 9 Jun 1906 S Quarter in NEWTON ABBOT Volume 05B Page 117, bap.
 22 Jul 1906, at St John's Church, Torquay.

 Upon marriage, Albert gave his rank as Stoker H.M.S.
 Albert Tooze had joined the Royal Navy on 2 Dec 1902.
-At that time, he was 5 ft 4 in with dark brown hair, blue eyes and a fresh complexion and signed up for 12 years.
-By 4 Dec 1914, he'd grown to 5 ft 6 in and gained some tattoos: on his right forearm was a woman's head and "FLORRIE" and on his left forearm, a figure playing a flute.
-Obviously, these were images of some importance to him.
+(Unsurprisingly, as his mother died in 1901 and his father in 1902.)
+At that time, Albert was 5 ft 4 in with dark brown hair, blue eyes and a fresh complexion.
+He signed up for 12 years.
+By 4 Dec 1914, he'd grown to 5 ft 6 in and gained some tattoos: on his right forearm was a woman's head and "FLORRIE" and on his left forearm, was a figure playing a flute.
+Obviously, these were images of importance to him.

 Albert's date of birth on his naval record is 9 Mar 1881, but his birth was registered in the March quarter of 1880 and he was baptised on 16 May 1880.
 The one year difference could be a simple error, or there may have been some reason why he needed to be a year younger when he signed up.
 Either way, I think it safe to accept that 9 Mar 1880 was his actual birthday.